Next Start

 Learn About Welding Tools & Techniques at UTI

 In the 36-week course, students learn all about the procedures and equipment used in MIG welding, as well as shielded metal arc welding (SMAW), flux-cored arc welding (FCAW) and gas tungsten arc welding (GTAW).
-By the time they graduate, students will be prepared with the hands-on experience and skills needed to pursue a career in a growing industry.1
+By the time they graduate, students will be prepared with the hands-on training and skills needed to pursue a career in a growing industry.1

 Learn more by requesting information from an Admissions Representative today.